garylirocks/quickrefs/azure-sql.markdown

 #### Notes

 - DR needs to be sized as production, so it can hold all the data
+- "**Read/Write failover policy**" could be
+  - Customer managed (manual failover) - grace period is fixed to 1 hour
+  - Microsoft managed - grace period configurable from 1 to 24 hours
-- With Planned failover, there is no data loss
+- With Planned/manual failover, no data loss
-- With Unplanned failover
+- With "Forced Failover"
   - RPO is 1~2 seconds (*if you want absolute no data loss, consider CosmosDB, it has strong consistency - data stored in multiple regions, but your application needs to accept latency*)
   - RTO is <60 seconds
+- Removing a single or pooled database from a group does not stop replication, and it does not delete the replicated database.
 - You should
   - Have a script to failover everything in sequence, instead of doing stuff manually
   - The script should be tested regularly, so you have the confidence it works

-#### Auto-failover groups
+#### Auto-failover groups endpoints

 You can add databases to a failover group, they'll be replicated automatically to a server in a paired region.